 This puppet with an iPhone is a felicitation of women and Rajasthani Art & culture.
-The large size of puppet symbolizes generosity, dedication, independence, confidence and sacrificing nature of women.
-As for an iPhone, it conveys the message that if given a chance, women can out perform everywhere, be it home or work place.
+The large size of puppets symbolizes generosity, dedication, independence, confidence and sacrificing nature of women.
+As for an iPhone, it conveys the message that if given a chance, women can outperform everywhere, be it home or workplace.

-In one of the section, there was a painting and artifact exhibition.
+In one of the sections, there was a painting and artifact exhibition.
 It included interesting stuff and art installation too.

 In another section, many artists from abroad were performing a live demonstration of art from their country.
 There were artists from Iran, Azerbaijan, Sudan, Afghanistan, China and so on.

 Among the important art installations were two installations from Ms. Kanika Bawa, who holds the Limca Book of Record under Made In India platform.
 The first one was the largest Kolhapuri Chappals and included a 10’6″ and 8’6″ installations.

 She tries to draw attention to this otherwise fading industry of the handmade Kolhapuri Chappals.

 The second installation was the largest Kathakali chair, dedicated to the ancient dance of India, Kathakali.
 This Kathakali chair is 10’6″ tall.

 The day wound up with an impressive performance of Than-Ta which is a cultural war art from the state of Manipur, India.
 The traditional name of Thang-Ta is Huyel Langlon, the martial art of Manipur.